saulpierotti/markdown_notebook/BDP.md

 	* Kerberos has a main issue: it relies on a TRUSTED KDC which holds all the secrets
 		* If someone is able to compromise the KDC, then everithyng is compromised
 		* This approach is not scalable because it would require mutual trust between different KDC servers: impossible on the internet

+## X.509
 * From the X.500 standard, a new standard called X.509 was created
 * It defines the format for public key certificates
 * An X.509 certificate contains a public key and an identity
 * Each X.509 certificate is either self-signed (signed by the private key corresponding to the public key included in the certificate) or signed by a Certificate Authority (CA)
 * Self-signed certificates are not so trustworthy
 * Certificate Authorities are a limited number of organizations that are well-known and act as a Trusted Party
 	* They are used for-profit companies, but a notable exception is the non-profit Let's Encrypt
 * X.509 is widely used by TLS/SSL protocol, which is the basis of https
 * X.509 is also used for authenticating to GRID resources
 * X.509 is based on public key criptography (asymmetric cryptography)
 	* The public key is known by everyone, while the private key is only known by the key owner
 	* The private key should never be communicated to anyone
 	* Public key criptography enables encryption (with the public key of the intended recipient) and decryption of data (by the recipient with its private key)
 	* It also enables signing of data (nonnrepudiation): I can let others trust that some data came from be by encrypting it with my private key, and showing that it can be decrypted only with my public key
 * Http transmission is in clear, and it uses the TCP port 80 (but it can also be configured to use other ports)
 * Https transmission is encrypted and it uses the TCP port 443 (but can be configured)

+## SAML
 * Since now we saw LDPA and Kerberos for authenthication, and X.509 for htpps access, but these approaches are not suitable for authenticating to Cloud applications
 * SAML (Security Assertion Markup Language) is an open standard based on XML
 	* It allows to share security credentials that can be used for authentication and authorization